DanielSiepmann/website/source/Posts/2016/09/typo3-language-menu-via-language-file.rst

 .. note::

   The language configuration is needed in addition.
 But as this is documented anywhere else, it's not part of this post.
-This post just coveres the menug generation.
+This post just covers the menu generation.

-  Take a lookt at `Frontend Localization Guide`_.
+  Take a look at `Frontend Localization Guide`_.

 The language file
 -----------------